cryptomator/cryptomator.github.io/content/guides/open-source.en.md

   height: 541
 ---

-# Encrypt Your Data Securely in the Cloud: How You Can Further Increase Your Data Security Through Open-Source
+# Encrypt Your Data Securely in the Cloud: How You Can Further Increase Your Data Security Through Open Source

 <p class="lead">Maybe you've been looking into encrypting your cloud storage for a while now, and you've come across "open-source" solutions.
-Maybe you're wondering why open-source is so important if you want to encrypt your files?
+Maybe you're wondering why open source is so important if you want to encrypt your files?
 Here we explain it to you.</p>

 <img class="inline-block" src="/img/open-source/bartender-vs-stranger.png" srcset="/img/open-source/bartender-vs-stranger.png 1x, /img/open-source/bartender-vs-stranger@2x.png 2x" alt="The security-conscious customer opts for products whose composition and quality he can check.
 Non-verifiable alternatives seem shady." />

-To help you understand what open-source actually means, let's start with an example.
+To help you understand what open source actually means, let's start with an example.

 Imagine you are in a foreign city.
 In the evening, you visit a part of town that is considered a bit shady.
 There, you go to a bar and want to have a drink.